microsoft/nni/docs/en_US/NAS/FBNet.rst

 FBNet
 ======

-For the mobile application of facial landmark, based on the basic architecture of PFLD model, we have applied the FBNet (Block-wise DNAS) to design an concise model with the trade-off between latency and accuray.
+For the mobile application of facial landmark, based on the basic architecture of PFLD model, we have applied the FBNet (Block-wise DNAS) to design an concise model with the trade-off between latency and accuracy.
 References are listed as below:

 * `FBNet: Hardware-Aware Efficient ConvNet Design via Differentiable Neural Architecture Search <https://arxiv.org/abs/1812.03443>`__
 * `PFLD: A Practical Facial Landmark Detector <https://arxiv.org/abs/1902.10859>`__

-FBNet is a block-wise differentiable NAS method (Block-wise DNAS), where the best candidate buildding blocks can be chosen by using Gumbel Softmax random sampling and differentiable training.
-At each layer (or stage) to be searched, the diverse candidate blocks are side by side planed (just like the effectiveness of structural re-parameterization), leading to sufficient pre-training of the supernet.
+FBNet is a block-wise differentiable NAS method (Block-wise DNAS), where the best candidate building blocks can be chosen by using Gumbel Softmax random sampling and differentiable training.
+At each layer (or stage) to be searched, the diverse candidate blocks are side by side planned (just like the effectiveness of structural re-parameterization), leading to sufficient pre-training of the supernet.
 The pre-trained supernet is further sampled for finetuning of the subnet, to achieve better performance.

 .. image:: ../../img/fbnet.png
    :target: ../../img/fbnet.png